 Choeung Ek (The Killing Fields)

-A tall Memorial Stupa has been constructed to commemorate the dead and more than 8,000 human skulls are displayed behind the glass.
+A tall Memorial Stupa has been constructed to commemorate the dead with more than 8,000 human skulls displayed behind the glass.
 At the entrance, a handwritten sign in Khmer and English summarises the atrocities perpetrated by the Khmer Rouge.
-As a reminder of the reality of this great tragedy human bones are still frequently unearthed by heavy rains in the area, and many of the tour guides have personal stories to tell about their experiences during Pol Pot's reign.
-A visit to the Killing Fields is harrowing but it remains one of the most popular destinations in Cambodia.
+As a reminder of the reality of this great tragedy, human bones are still frequently unearthed by heavy rains in the area, and many of the tour guides have personal stories to tell about their experiences during Pol Pot's reign.
+A visit to the Killing Fields is harrowing and perhaps not suitable for children, but remains one of the most popular tourist attractions in Cambodia.

-Opening times: Open Daily
+Opening times: Daily 8am-5.30pm

 Admission: $3 entrance fee per person, $3 per audioguide.